dsuryd/dotNetify-Elements/DevApp/server/Docs/CreatingForms.md

 [inset]
 <br/>

-Adding __WithServerValidation__ allows the field to dispatch its value to be validated on the back-end while the rest of the form is still being filled.
+Adding __WithServerValidation__ allows the field to dispatch its value to be validated on the back-end without having the form submitted first.

-#### Client-Side Customization
+#### Client-Side Validation and Event Handling